kendal-in-tech/osi-model/README.md

 In this project, I will apply the HTML5, CSS, and JavaScript core web technologies to implement a website.
-You will also be exposed to the best practice of Separation of Concerns and learn about the Single Responsibility Principle of Software Development and Design.
+You will also be exposed to the best practice of Separation of Concerns and the Single Responsibility Principle of Software Development and Design.